Skip to main content

 What makes SARM-induced liver injury particularly complex is its idiosyncratic nature.
 This means the damage is not reliably predicted by the dose or the duration of use.
 Two individuals can take the same compound at the same dosage for the same amount of time, with one experiencing severe liver distress and the other showing no apparent ill effects.

 This variability points toward a mechanism rooted in individual biology, likely an immune-mediated response.
-In this scenario, the body’s own mistakenly identifies the SARM or its metabolites as a threat, launching an inflammatory attack on liver cells.
+In this scenario, the body’s own immune system mistakenly identifies the SARM or its metabolites as a threat, launching an inflammatory attack on liver cells.
 This response targets both the primary liver cells (hepatocytes) and the cells lining the bile ducts (cholangiocytes), leading to a complex injury pattern.

 The liver’s reaction to unapproved SARMs is often an unpredictable, individual-specific event rather than a straightforward toxic effect.